somian/xenolith-sitecustomize-perl/README.md

 Vary.

-This repo exists primarily for my own future self to check what I did did "way back when" and explain things to myself.
+This repo exists primarily for my own future self to check what I did "way back when" and explain things to myself.

 See also http://ophiolite.pbworks.com/w/browse/#view=ViewFolder&param=Perl-fu